-In 2018, the Lawrence-Douglas County Housing Authority (LDCHA) celebrated its 50th Anniversary and proudly submits this 2018 MTW Report to provide an overview of the activities implemented through its Moving to Work (MTW) program.
+In 2019, the Lawrence-Douglas County Housing Authority (LDCHA) celebrated its 20th Anniversary as an MTW agency and proudly submits this 2019 MTW Report to provide an overview of the activities implemented through its Moving to Work (MTW) program.
+The LDCHA was selected by HUD as one of the original 23 housing authorities to participate in the Moving to Work Demonstration program in 1999.
 MTW flexibility allows the LDCHA to utilize a robust set of resident services to help participants improve their self-sufficiency and quality of life.
 Additionally, it provides the opportunity to target housing assistance to special populations like domestic violence survivors, homeless families and youth aging out of foster care.